gbabula/npm-scripts/README.md

 # npm-scripts

-Collection of NPM scripts, based on some useful and/or simple scripts I use in most of my projects.
+Collection of NPM scripts, based on some useful and simple scripts I use in most of my projects.

 If you want to easily try some of these out - take a look at [g5-component.js](https://github.com/MajorLeagueBaseball/g5-component)